| Name | Title | Contact Details |

 |---|

-Immaculate Conception High School is a Montclair, NJ-based company in the Education sector.
+Louisville Industrial Engineering School (Formerly V-Trade) is a Indianapolis, IN-based company in the Education sector.